GGWPVV/microservice-test-bench/tests/score_service/test_plan_score_service.md

 from 2025-07-31 to 2025-08-02
 ---
 ## 3. Testing Environment
-- **Environment**: Docker Compose setup including only the required dependencies: userdb, Kafka, Kafdrop, Elasticsearch, Filebeat, Kibana
+- **Environment**: Docker Compose setup including only the required dependencies: user_service, scoredb, Kafka, Kafdrop, Elasticsearch, Filebeat, Kibana, Redis
-- **Note**: Other services (e.g., discount_service, score_service) are not required for testing user_service independently
+- **Note**: Other services (e.g., discount_service, analytics_service) are not required for testing score-service independently
 - **Config location**: See `docker-compose.yaml` in the root directory

 ---